April 12, 2022

 The pros and cons of 9 leading tools.

 One of the challenges of digital product development is determining exactly what to build.
-It’s important to have a development process, like our Product Mindset, that minimizes time to value and recognizes that products evolve.
-Feature prioritization is essential for product teams and product development.
+It’s important to have a development framework, like our Product Mindset, that prioritizes minimizing time to value and recognizes that products evolve.
+Feature prioritization is essential for product teams and in product development.
 Choosing the highest priority can feel intimidating.
 A product manager has to juggle requests from different sources and manage political stakeholders.

 It’s also a fact of life that you cannot make everybody happy all the time.
 But you can make most of the people happy most of the time.
 This is important to keep in mind at the time of grooming the backlog.
 Features may come from many sources.

 For example, internal teams—such as sales, marketing and customer success, and development—like to have their voice and can be good contributors.
 Then there are external teams to consider, such as customers.
 And of course, there’s also the analytics—Oh Yes!
-We love analytics for its ability to allow us to interrogate what the data says.
+We love analytics for giving us the ability to validate which features customers actually want.

-For now, imagine your developers tell you Feature A will be really cool and take you to the next level.
-But a key stakeholder gently suggests Feature B must be included in the first release.
-Finally, your data analyst is convinced Feature B is completely unnecessary.
-And the data says users are crying out for Feature C.
+For now, imagine your developers tell you Feature A will be really worthwhile and will take your product to the next level.
+A key stakeholder strongly suggests Feature B must be included in the first release, but your data analyst is convinced Feature B is completely unnecessary.
+And the data from your testing says that users are crying out for Feature C.